-We work with allies here in New York and across the country in the fight to end cash bail.
-Ours is a radical intervention in a system that treats people differently based on wealth, skin color and influence.
-We’re challenging the criminalization of race and poverty, the practice of putting a price on fundamental rights, and the persistent myth that bail is a necessary element of the justice system.
+Ours is a radical intervention in a system that treats people differently based on wealth, skin color, immigration status and influence.
+Partnering with other community-based organizations to advocate for systems change, we’re challenging the criminalization of race and poverty, the practice of putting a price on fundamental rights, and the persistent myth that bail and pretrial detention are necessary elements of the justice system.